 - Pet Friendly

 - Rural Location

 Llys Tegfan One Holiday House - Beaumaris

 Llys Tegfan One is located in the village of Llandegfan just two miles from Beaumaris town.
 It is set on the South West coast of Anglesey and is a great base from which to explore the island and the Snowdonia National Park.
 One of very few holiday cottages in Anglesey with a swimming pool Llys Tegfan is divided into two-holiday lets.
 Llys Tegfan One has 4 bedrooms which sleep 8 and a lovely range of facilities.
-Guests have allocated exclusive use of a heated swimming pool in a glass enclosure.
+Swimming pool available from April to September,